Guided Trip Policies

 What Kinds of Boats do You Use?

-We utilize both drift boats and rafts on river floats, drift boats on private lake trips, and a bass boat-style jet boat on jet boat trips.
+We utilize both drift boats and rafts on river floats and float-wade trips, drift boats on private lake trips, and a jon boat with trolling motor and fish finders on power boat trips.
 Some of our independent guides have either a drift boat or a raft, some guides use both.
 In general, the higher and/or rougher the water, and the more obstructions (rocks) there are, the more likely we’ll use a raft.
-In gentler sections of river, we’ll almost certainly use a drift boat, since they’re easier to fish from and have more room.
+In gentler sections of river with good boat ramps, we’ll almost certainly use a drift boat, since they’re easier to fish from and have more room.
 If you have any mobiility issues, we need to know about these, since getting in and out of a raft with its wide tubes is harder than getting in and out of a drift boat with narrow sides.

 Do You Encounter Much Whitewater on Your Floats?